skyzim5/Excel-Automated-Invoice/README.md

 ## Version Update and Fixes
 V.03
-Added Invoice_Tracker - New module to track invoices created Added Automated_Invoice - Copy Invoice Number, Date, and Item Qty To Invoice Tracker Fixed Clean_Data_Up - Remove PO from Order Number was not bound by Range constraints.
+Added Invoice_Tracker - New module to track invoices created.
+Added Automated_Invoice - Copy Invoice Number, Date, and Item Qty To Invoice Tracker.
+Fixed Clean_Data_Up - Remove PO from Order Number was not bound by Range constraints.
 Removed Automated_Invoice - Print invoice to printer and "Click To Print" message box.
 I found this redundent and slow because you can print from PDF files afterwards.

 V.02
 Added Clean_Data_Up - remove carrier USPS from Service Selected.